 - Then place your piece of weed suppressant fabric, or cotton material over the top to cover the grit and keep your compost separate from the drainage layer below.

 - Ensure that your coir compost is moist but not waterlogged, then mix some activated charcoal into your coir compost and add this compost mix to your terrarium.
 The compost should be about 6-7cm (2-3”) deep.

 - Now it’s time for the plants!
 You may wish to position your plants inside your terrarium first, so you can find an arrangement you’re happy with before you begin planting.

-- Place your planted terrarium in a bright to semi shaded position, away from harsh, direct sunlight and cold drafts.
+- Place your planted terrarium in a bright to semi shaded position, away from harsh, direct sunlight and cold draughts.
 The middle of the room is often a good location.
 Alternatively, place your terrarium nearer the corner of a bright room.
 Or closer to a window, in a shaded room.

 This article was first published in the October 2018 edition of Vantage Point Magazine.

 To see the planting list that features information on all of the plants used inside this glass terrarium, please click here.

 To see a longer planting list of miniature ferns and terrarium plants with information on each plant, and a list of suppliers, please click here.

 Other articles that may interest you…………..

 To see a list of mini miniature orchids to grow inside terrariums and bottle gardens, please click here.